 “The availability of an in vitro diagnostic test that can potentially eliminate the need for time-consuming and expensive PET scans is great news for individuals and families concerned with the possibility of an Alzheimer’s disease diagnosis,” said Jeff Shuren, M.D., J.D., director of the FDA’s Center for Devices and Radiological Health.
 “With the Lumipulse test, there is a new option that can typically be completed the same day and can give doctors the same information regarding brain amyloid status, without the radiation risk, to help determine if a patient’s cognitive impairment is due to Alzheimer’s disease.”

-A lumbar puncture is used to take a sample of the cerebrospinal fluid from the lower back.
 This fluid flows around the spinal cord and the brain, and clears waste products.
 Levels of certain proteins in the cerebrospinal fluid reflect what is happening in the brain.

 A special needle is used to take the sample of fluid from the lower back.
 Afterwards the person who had the sample taken is often asked to have a short rest.
 It is common for people to experience headaches or back pain after a lumbar puncture but these side effects usually settle over time.
 If people experience a headache after lumbar puncture, it typically starts 24-48 hours after the procedure.

 In 2010, researchers reported that analyzing CSF can identify these abnormal proteins in all patients with significant memory loss who went on to develop Alzheimer’s disease.
 The researchers found that: